Emeril Lagasse: Career

-Lagasse graduated from the culinary school JWU in 1978 and became Executive Chef at the Dunfey's Hyannis Resort in 1979.
+Lagasse graduated from the culinary school at Johnson & Wales University in 1978 and became executive chef at the Dunfey's Hyannis Resort located in Cape Cod, Massachusetts in 1979.
 He was nominated as Chef of the Year in 1983.

-In 1982 Lagasse succeeded Paul Prudhomme as executive chef of Commander's Palace in New Orleans under Richard Brennan, Sr. He led the kitchen there for seven and a half years before leaving to open his own restaurant.
+In 1982, Lagasse succeeded Paul Prudhomme as executive chef of Commander's Palace in New Orleans under Richard Brennan, Sr. He led the kitchen there for seven and a half years before leaving to open his own restaurant.

-In 1990 he opened Emeril's in New Orleans.
+In 1990, he opened Emeril's in New Orleans.
 It was designated "Restaurant of the Year" in Esquire magazine that year and has been a recipient of the Wine Spectator Grand Award since 1999.
 Many of his restaurants, as well as his corporate office, Emeril's Homebase, are located in New Orleans.

-In August 2006 Lagasse contributed several recipes to the meal selection aboard the International Space Station, as part of a general NASA effort to improve the quality of the food supply for astronauts.
+In August 2006, Lagasse contributed several recipes to the meal selection aboard the International Space Station, as part of a general NASA effort to improve the quality of the food supply for astronauts.
 Lagasse's cuisine in particular was selected in the hopes that the spicier fare would offset the reported tendency of microgravity to deaden flavors.

-Lagasse is the executive chef and proprietor of eleven restaurants in New Orleans, Las Vegas, and Orlando.
+Lagasse's restaurant company, The Emeril Group, is located in New Orleans and houses restaurant operations, a culinary test kitchen for cookbook and recipe development, and a boutique store for his signature products.
+As of 2023, his company owns five restaurants.

+In December 2022, Lagasse was named as the Chief Culinary Officer for Carnival Cruise Lines, which announced he would collaborate extensively on Carnival's fleetwide menu.